bridgecrewio/checkov/README.md

 ## Disclaimer
 `checkov` doesn't save, publish or share with anyone any identifiable customer information.
 No identifiable customer information is used to query Bridgecrew's publicly accessible guides.
+`checkov` uses Bridgecrew's API to enrich the results with links to remediation guides.

 ## Support